 This year, a special award for process improvement went to STARgazer - Cody Worf, Ricky Crabtree, and Jennifer Parrott.

 A big thank you to everyone who helped make Hackathon 2021 a smashing success.
-We are truly grateful to have a team made up of so many individuals who share our passion for improving care and helping MEDHOST offer an even greater value to both or employees and healthcare partners.
+We are truly grateful to have a team of so many individuals who share our passion for improving care and helping MEDHOST offer an even greater value to our employees and healthcare partners.

 Till next year!